 The week had dual aims of raising awareness of the genocide and its ramifications – particularly on the lives of its survivors – and using these lessons to counter problems with hatred and intolerance in British society.

-It saw four of the Mothers of Srebrenica, who represent the approximately 6,000 widows and family members of those killed, travel the country sharing their stories with politicians such as Deputy Prime Minister Nick Clegg, faith leaders, and audiences at a number of the events.
+It saw four of the Mothers of Srebrenica, who represent the approximately 6,000 widows and family members of those killed, travel the country sharing their stories with politicians such as Deputy Prime Minister Nick Clegg, faith leaders, and audiences at a number of the community action events.

 In addition, hundreds of parliamentarians signed The ‘Book of Pledges’, which is designed to hold commemorative comments, along with journalists, faith leaders, and other interested parties.

 Highlighting the attention that the week created, Remembering Srebrenica’s film enjoyed more than 1,000 hits within its first few days of airing, while our Twitter follower numbers tripled and our Facebook followers doubled.